dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 9. Now, you should be able to query metrics using Hex!
 Try it yourself with the following example queries:

-   - In the first cell, filter the `order_total` and `order_amount` metrics by the customer_name dimension.
-Which customer has made the most orders?
+   - In the first cell, you can see a table of the `order_total` metric over time.
+Add the 'order_count' metric to this table.
-   - The second cell shows a line graph of the `order_total` and `order_amount` metrics over time.
+   - The second cell shows a line graph of the `order_total` metric over time.
 Play around with the graph!
 Try changing the time grain using the **Time unit** drop down menu.
    - The next table in the notebook, labeled “Example_query_2”, shows the number of customers who have made their first order on a given day.
 Create a new chart cell.
 Make a line graph of `first_ordered_at` vs `customers` to see how the number of new customers each day changes over time.
    - Create a new semantic layer cell and pick one or more metrics.
 Filter your metric(s) by one or more dimensions.